Learn how to grow a Kombucha SCOBY from scratch so you can brew your own delicious, gut-friendly kombucha at home and reap the health benefits!

 Kombucha is a delicious drink that’s a combination of something sweet and tangy – it’s so easy to fall in love with.
 One of the biggest problems though is that once you do happen to fall in love with it, you realize that your habit can get pretty expensive.

 A mere 6 bottles of Kombucha can run upwards of $13 if not a little more… and if you have kids that love kombucha as much as you might, then 6 bottles *might* last you a few hours.
-I say this because we have that very same problem.
+I say this because I have that very same problem.

 Which is totally fair – right? ?